-The calculation of La Meute's carbon footprint will have enabled a complete film crew to become aware of its environmental impact and to learn lessons that can be transferred to other sets.
-The key to reducing greenhouse gas emissions is raising awareness of the impacts, training film crews and simplifying environmentally friendly actions.
-Indeed, this promotes education, team commitment and the maintenance of habits.
-According to the producer, the presence of an advisor dedicated to eco-responsibility was essential to succeed in mobilizing the team.
-It would therefore be appropriate for future feature films to hire, or appoint a resource person in order to proceed with the management and education of eco-responsible practices.
-In addition, to give a face to the eco-responsible commitment of a production makes it possible to formalize the commitment of a producer, to make it consistent with concrete actions and to give the team confidence in the seriousness of the approach.
+The calculation of La Meute's carbon footprint has enabled an entire film crew to become aware of its environmental impact and to learn lessons that can be transferred to other sets.
+The key to reducing greenhouse gas emissions is raising awareness of the impacts, training film crews and simplifying environmentally friendly actions, which help promote education, team commitment and the maintenance of habits.
+According to the producer, the presence of an advisor dedicated to ecoresponsibility was essential to succeed in achieving buy-in from the team.
+It would therefore be appropriate for future Canadian feature film shoots to hire or appoint a resource person to proceed with the management and education of eco-responsible practices.
+In addition, giving a face to the eco-responsible commitment of a production makes it possible to formalize the commitment of a producer, to align it with concrete actions and to give the team confidence in the seriousness of the approach.

-It should be noted that from the start of the support by the CQEER advisor, participation in the case study motivated production to reflect and take action to reduce the environmental footprint.
-The carbon footprint is therefore not entirely representative of conventional production, but rather of production that has made efforts in terms of eco-responsibility.
+It should be noted that from the start of the support by the CQEER advisor, participation in the case study motivated the production team to reflect and take action to reduce the environmental footprint.
+The carbon footprint is therefore not entirely representative of a conventional production, but rather of a production that has made eco-responsibility efforts.
 It would be very interesting to study the footprint of several Quebec productions in order to have a more representative idea of the environmental impact of the industry.

-TABLE OF CONTENT
+TABLE OF CONTENTS

-1 CONTEXT OF THE STUDY 2
+1. CONTEXT OF THE STUDY 2

 1.1 Issues and objectives 2

 1.2 Collaborators 3

 1.3 Chosen production and selection criteria 5

 1.4 Milestones and responsibilities 6

-2 DATA COLLECTION AND KEY FINDINGS 8
+2. DATA COLLECTION AND KEY FINDINGS 8

 2.1 Pre-production support 8

 2.2 Presence on set 8

-2.3 Carbon calculation and case study report preparation .10
+2.3 Carbon calculation and case study report preparation 10

-2.3.1 Non-filming spaces .10
+2.3.1 Non-filming spaces 10

-2.3.2 Filming spaces .11
+2.3.2 Filming spaces 11

-2.3.3 Travel and transport .18
+2.3.3 Travel and transport 18

-2.3.4 Accommodation .13
+2.3.4 Accommodation 13

-2.3.5 Materials .14
+2.3.5 Materials 14

-2.3.6 Disposal .17
+2.3.6 Disposal 17

-2.3.7 Post-production .18
+2.3.7 Post-production 18

-2.4 General observations regarding the approach .18
+2.4 General observations regarding the approach 18

-3 CARBON FOOTPRINT 20
+3. CARBON FOOTPRINT

-4 RECOMMENDATIONS 23
+4. RECOMMENDATIONS

-5 CONCLUSION 29
+5. CONCLUSION.

-R FERENCES 31
+REFERENCES